-Before coming to the bar spent five years as a senior legal officer at the Australian Manufacturing Workers Union, managing a team of lawyers and co-ordinating its industrial litigation practice in NSW and on a national level.
-In this role she regularly appeared as an advocate in various state and Federal Courts and tribunals, particularly the Fair Work Commission and the Federal Circuit Court.
+Before coming to the bar, Lucy spent five years as the Australian Manufacturing Workers Union’s senior in-house lawyer, managing a team of lawyers and co-ordinating its industrial litigation practice across Australia.
+In this role she regularly appeared as an advocate in various state and Federal Courts and tribunals.

 Some of her recent notable cases include:

-- AMWU v Berri Ltd FWCFB 3005 – currently the leading Fair Work Commission case on the correct approach to interpretation of enterprise agreements; and
+- AMWU v Berri Ltd FWCFB 3005 (unled) – currently the leading Fair Work Commission case on the correct approach to interpretation of enterprise agreements